How To Turn Enable/Disable Two-Factor Authentication (2FA) for Gmail

 - To disable 2FA, hit the blue “Turn Off” button on the Two-Step Verification page.

-How to Turn 2FA On or Off in Gmail on an Android Device
+How to Enable/Disable 2FA in Gmail on Android

 You’ll need to access your Google account to tweak your 2FA settings.
 You can find your account settings on an Android device in several ways:

-- Open your Settings app, search for Google, and select “Manage Your Account.”
+- Open “Settings” and search for “Google,” then select “Manage Your Account.”

-- Launch Gmail, hit your profile icon, and tap the “Manage Your Account” button.
+- Launch “Gmail,” tap your “profile icon,” and select the “Manage Your Account” button.

 In your Google account settings, find 2FA by following these steps: